retrofuturejosh/greengrass-node-toolkit/README.md

 ## Bootstrapping Greengrass Service

-The following steps will create the necessary entities for a Greengrass Group and set up the Greengrass service.
+The following steps will create the necessary entities for a Greengrass Group and set up the Greengrass service in 'us-east-1'.

 #### Run Scripts
 To create group and set up Greengrass: